SilviaGworit/dsc-phase-3-project-/README.md

 ## Project Overview

 Syria Tel is a telecommunications company that is looking to optimize their resources and improve customer retention.
 Customer churn is when a customer leaves/discontinues their service with SyriaTel.
-Due to limited resources, they would like to focus their efforts on customers that are less likely to churn while still trying to retain customers who are likely to churn.
+Due to limited resources, they would like to focus their resources on features that affect customers churn status.
 This project aims to analyze a telecommunications dataset and develop a predictive model that determines if a customer will churn or not.
 The data used was a churn in telecommuniations  dataset.

 link: https://www.kaggle.com/datasets/becksddf/churn-in-telecoms-dataset/data